GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 - digivol - good for structured data
 - google docs
-- adobe, for cleaning up scans, removing images and generating clean resources

-best document types for analysis are PDF and .txt
+- adobe, for cleaning up scans, removing images and generating clean resources The best document types for analysis are PDF and .txt
--

 ### structured data
 - when we think of structured data we generally think of this a spreadsheet, but this can also be tabular data such as a log book or ledger